 UpGuard Helps Australian Businesses Comply with the Essential Eight Cybersecurity Framework

-UpGuard empowers Australian businesses to strengthen their threat landscape.
-This security extends to the entire third-party network to mitigate the risk of third-party breaches and support the Australian government's overarching objective of protecting the country against nation-state attacks.
+UpGuard empowers Australian businesses to defend against data breaches and data leaks with an attack surface monitoring solution.
+This security extends to the third, and even fourth-party network to mitigate the risk of supply chain attacks and support the Australian government's objective of protecting the country against nation-state attacks.